AviatrixSystems/Docs/HowTos/iam_policies.rst

 1. Update Primary Account IAM Policies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you enable AWS GuardDuty <https://docs.aviatrix.com/HowTos/guardduty.html>`_, the Controller's IAM policy needs to be updated.

  a. login to your `Primary Account <https://docs.aviatrix.com/HowTos/onboarding_faq.html#what-is-the-aviatrix-primary-access-account>`_ on AWS Console (typically this is the account you launch your Controller),
  #.
 At Services, go to IAM
  #.
 Click Policies